defano/wyldcard/README.md

 A _factor_ is an expression that refers to an object (like a card, button or field) that WyldCard interprets in whichever way is most meaningful to the context of its usage.
 Factors have the effect of making HyperTalk feel more like English than a computer programming language.
 Factors "do what I mean, not what I say."

-For example, the `go` command expects to "go" to a card or to a background.
+For example, the `go` command expects to "go" to a card or background.
 But if you say `go to cd field 1`, WyldCard will assume that you mean that it should go wherever the text of card field 1 refers.
-If no such field exists, or if the text of that field doesn't refer to a card (such as, `next card`) then WyldCard will produce an error.
+If no such `field 1` exists, or if the text of that field doesn't refer to a card (such as, `next card`) then WyldCard will produce an error.

 #### How factors work in WyldCard

-When a HyperTalk command expects an expression conforming to a specific object type, it uses this algorithm to interpret the factor:
+When a HyperTalk command expects an expression conforming to a specific object type (like a button), it uses this algorithm to interpret the factor:

 1. If the expression is a _grouped expression_ (that is, it has parentheses around it) then the group is evaluated and the resulting value is re-interpreted as a HyperTalk expression.
 If the re-interpreted expression refers to an object of the expected type, then that object becomes the argument to the command.
 For example, if `card field 1` contains the text `card button 1`, then the command `hide (card field 1)` has the effect of hiding `card button 1`, not `card field 1`.